Terry Allen (Real

 Bob McLain - WTMA PD

 and morning DJ in 1977 and 1978.
-Now Program Director and talk show host
+Spent many years as Program Director and talk show host

 in Greenville/Spartanburg, South Carolina.